sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/10-code/01-content.md

 <!-- .slide: -->

-# Anatomy of an action repository
+# Structure of an action repository

 Must contains